jsmoriss/inherit-featured-image/README.md

 <p>This plugin uses the WordPress <code>wp_cache_get()</code> and <code>update_meta_cache()</code> functions for maximum performance and fully integrate with WordPress core functionality.</p>

-<h4>Need a Boost to your Social and Search Ranking?</h4>

-<p><a href="https://wordpress.org/plugins/wpsso/">WPSSO is an advanced structured data plugin for WordPress SEO and SMO</a> that helps you rank higher and improves click through rates by presenting your content at its best in <strong>search results</strong> and on <strong>social sites</strong> - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>